JetBrains/Qodana/topics/gitlab.md

 ## Inspect specific branches

+<link-summary>This section explains how you can tell %instance% which branches of your project to inspect.</link-summary>

 Using the [`only`](https://docs.gitlab.com/ee/ci/yaml/index.html#only--except) keyword, you can tell %instance% which branches to inspect.
 To inspect only the `main` branch and incoming merge requests, you can use this configuration: